dagadjei/dagadjei/README.md

 ### Hi there 👋
 I'm Dag,

-Fullstack Engineer (Python and JavaScript)
-- 🔭 I’m currently working on Django-React Fullstack Applications
+- 🔭 I’m currently working on
 - 👯 I’m looking to collaborate on exciting and intriuging projects
 - 💬 Ask me about anything software and I'd have something to say or a homework
 - 📫 Reach me on adjeidag@gmail.com